 What is the cornea?
 The cornea is the clear dome-like structure that covers the iris, or colored part of your eye.
 The cornea is clear to allow light to pass through and focus on the back of the eye.
 The cornea is susceptible to disease and trauma.

-ICON’s fellowship-trained specialists provide industry-leading care using the latest, advanced technology and techniques.
+ICON’s fellowship-trained ophthalmologists provide industry-leading care using the latest, advanced technology and techniques.